Tip #1: Jogless 2 Color Knitting

 Many times a Fair Isle or Norwegian pattern will call for yarn that is no longer available, or dye lots change and the same colors used by the original designer are just not the same and you may feel disatisfied with the difference, and or you might like a design but you don't like the colors and would like to rework the pattern with your own color scheme.
 Here is some advice from Deborah Newton's book Designing Knitwear.
 Start out knitting a swatch of your motif in just two colors that work well together which you like.
 Create the motif a second time adding a second pair of colors, making sure that one of the two is similiar to the first two.
 Then add another two, gradually increasing the number of colors in the design until you achieve the effect you are after.

 It can seem like a great expense ordering a test batch of yarn skeins for swatching purposes.
 But I think its well worth it, especially if your pattern is older and you can't be assured that the colors called for in the pattern are still available or the colors have shifted quite a bit over time due to dye lot variation (which can be considerable).
-If you've been knitting for a long time with a favorite brand of yarn used in two color knitting, chances are you already have quite a bit of colors left over, which can be useful for testing swatches.
-But if you are just getting started, one way to save on costs is to try swapping/trading or just good naturedly gifting color samples with friends online until you can accumulate your own stash of leftovers for testing.
-If you do purchase test skeins, it might not be possible to use them in the final project because the dye lot might not be the same when you order your final color choices for your full project, but you can always put them to good use making small projects in the future such as ski headbands, hats, mittens, felted tote bags, knitted toys, doll clothes etc.
+If you do purchase test skeins, it might not be possible to use them in the final project if the color shade didn't work out for you, but you can always put them to good use making small projects in the future such as ski headbands, hats, mittens, felted tote bags, knitted toys, doll clothes etc.

 The Art of Color Shading in Fair Isle Knitting